Should You Worry About School Violence?

-After hearing news of school shootings or other violence, it's natural for students — no matter how old they are or where they go to school — to worry about whether this type of incident may someday happen to them.
+After hearing news of school shootings or other violence, it's natural for students — no matter how old they are or where they go to school — to worry about whether this type of incident may someday happen to them or their friends.

 When a tragedy like this happens, it's normal to feel sad and anxious, and to want to make sense of the situation.

 School violence isn't easy to understand.
 There is no single reason why students become violent.
-Some are just following behavior they've seen at home, on the streets, or in video games, movies, or television.
-Sometimes, people who turn violent are victims of teasing who've hit a limit and feel like they would do anything to make it stop.
+Some are just following behavior they've seen at home, on the streets, or in video games, movies, or TV.
+Some are dealing with mental health problems, like depression.
+Sometimes, people who turn violent are victims of teasing and bullying who've hit a limit and feel like they would do anything to make it stop.
 They may feel isolated and rejected by their peers.
 These are only a couple of the reasons why a person may become violent.